Skip to main content

 Analyst Summary

-Both GreyOrange and Mobileye compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+GreyOrange and Mobileye are direct competitors in AI Robotics.
 GreyOrange is an AI-powered warehouse robotics and fulfillment orchestration company that deploys mobile robots, AI software, and integration services to automate order fulfillment in e-commerce, retail, and third-party logistics warehouses globally.
 Mobileye designs AI chips and software systems for advanced driver assistance and autonomous driving, producing the EyeQ system-on-chip series and associated computer vision software stack that is integrated into hundreds of millions of vehicles globally as the technical foundation for features including lane keeping, automatic emergency braking, and adaptive cruise control.

 GreyOrange operates out of 🇮🇳 India while Mobileye is based in 🇮🇱 Israel, giving each a distinct home-market advantage.
-On Awaira's 0–100 composite score, both companies are closely matched — GreyOrange scores 90 and Mobileye scores 92.
+On Awaira's 0-100 scale, the gap is minimal — GreyOrange scores 90 and Mobileye scores 92.
+Under Akash Gupta and Amnon Shashua respectively, both companies continue to chart aggressive growth paths.

 Metrics Comparison